awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains.md

 **Note**
  An edge\-optimized custom domain name is created in a specific Region and owned by a specific AWS account\.
 Moving such a custom domain name between Regions or AWS accounts involves deleting the existing CloudFront distribution and creating a new one\.
 The process may take approximately 30 minutes before the new custom domain name becomes available\.
 For more information, see [Updating CloudFront Distributions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowToUpdateDistribution.html)\.

-## Edge\-Optimized Custom Domain Names<a name="edge-optimized-custom-domain-names"></a>
+## Edge\-optimized custom domain names<a name="edge-optimized-custom-domain-names"></a>

 When you deploy an edge\-optimized API, API Gateway sets up an Amazon CloudFront distribution and a DNS record to map the API domain name to the CloudFront distribution domain name\.
 Requests for the API are then routed to API Gateway through the mapped CloudFront distribution\.

 When you create a custom domain name for an edge\-optimized API, API Gateway sets up a CloudFront distribution\.
 But you must set up a DNS record to map the custom domain name to the CloudFront distribution domain name\.
 This mapping is for API requests that are bound for the custom domain name to be routed to API Gateway through the mapped CloudFront distribution\.
 You must also provide a certificate for the custom domain name\.

 **Note**
  The CloudFront distribution created by API Gateway is owned by a Region\-specific account affiliated with API Gateway\.
 When tracing operations to create and update such a CloudFront distribution in CloudWatch Logs, you must use this API Gateway account ID\.
-For more information, see [Log Custom Domain Name Creation in CloudTrail](how-to-edge-optimized-custom-domain-name.md#how-to-custom-domain-log-cloudfront-distribution-update-in-cloudtrail)\.
+For more information, see [Log custom domain name creation in CloudTrail](how-to-edge-optimized-custom-domain-name.md#how-to-custom-domain-log-cloudfront-distribution-update-in-cloudtrail)\.

  To set up an edge\-optimized custom domain name or to update its certificate, you must have a permission to update CloudFront distributions\.
 You can do so by attaching the following IAM policy statement to an IAM user, group, or role in your account: